baldurbjarnason/this-is-not-a-book/What_do_books_do/Hybridity.md

 Hybridity, here, should also serve story.
 Make no mistake, if you’re showing off the technology, telling the same thing in fully immersive VR without thinking about *what it does to the story* then you’ve wasted your time.
-After the oos and the aahs, when the dust settles and your audience think about what they experienced, they’re going to talk about the platform and not the story.
+After the oohs and the aahs, when the dust settles and your audience think about what they experienced, they’re going to talk about the platform and not the story.
 Let’s see if this helps: